-As yet another plane crash hits the headlines, paranoia is running high and questions are inevitably being asked is flying getting more dangerous?
+As yet another plane crash hits the headlines, one more in what seems like a series of them in a short period of time, paranoia is running high and questions are inevitably being asked is flying getting more dangerous?
 Well the simple answer is no.

 The tragic crash of Germanwings flight 9525 on the 24th March 2015 was a dreadful incident that is unimaginably heartbreaking for the families of the victims involved, and has made headline news across national media and 24 hour rolling news for the past two days.
 This incident follows closely from other high profile incidents with Malaysia Air and Air Asia, themselves causing their own levels of mass hysteria and conspiracy theories, and has led to inevitable comparisons that are causing many people to ask are budget airlines cutting costs and therefore safety, or even if flying altogether is still safe?